4 steps to Continuous Improvement in the workplace

 What would happen if you paved the way for people to find their voice within the organization?
 If you could get themselves to start defining both problems and solutions at work to continuously improve?

-Well, it would probably give them a sense of ownership, which would lead to higher level of achieved business objectives.
+Well, it would probably give them a sense of ownership, which would lead to a higher level of achieved business objectives.

 4. Understand what motivates your employees